sachi-net/Throw/README.md

 person.Throw().WhenNull("Person cannot be null."); // Triggers when this type is null.
 ```

 > **Warning** &nbsp; Custom type validators are available for any `class` type constructs.
-The other validators implemented in `Throw` may not visible on an object if its type is not same as the validator is defined for.
+The other validators implemented in `Throw` may not be visible on an object if its type is not same as the validator is defined for.